The Measurement and Calibration Toolkit

 3. Save the INI file.

-2. The Add ECU VI adds ECU configurations to the calibration server.
+• The Add ECU VI adds ECU configurations to the calibration server.
 You must add each ECU separately with its configuration parameters.

-• Continuous measurement enables you to read signal data from the measurement signal list using either polling mode or DAQ list mode.
-Measurement continues until you stop it or an error occurs.
-In polling mode, data is acquired through cyclic polling of each signal, where a cycle takes longer the more signals it has.
-In DAQ list mode, data is acquired in equidistant time intervals as defined in the A2L database.
+Polling mode acquires data through cyclic polling of each signal.
+A cycle takes longer the more signals it has.
+DAQ list mode acquires data in equidistant time intervals as defined in the A2L database.
 Refer to Measurement Execution Workflow for more information.

 • The Open Measurement VI adds the measurement signal list and the measurement settings to the measurement task.
 The measurement settings parameter includes measurement mode, buffer size, and update cycle time.